-At the Lower Division, students continue to form a solid basis in the fundamentals of learning, while practicing the good citizenship and Christian values they gained in Primary.
+At the Lower School, students continue to form a solid basis in the fundamentals of learning, while practicing the good citizenship and Christian values they gained in Primary.

 Emphasis is placed on the true mastery of reading in Form III (1st grade), since the student who learns to read in her early school years will read to learn in the years to come.
 Form III students also practice addition and subtraction math facts, utilizing fun computer programs as well as good old-fashioned paper-and-pencil practice to assure that they are ready for more complicated math concepts in Form IV (2nd grade).
 Writing skills become more advanced in Lower Division, growing from simple storytelling in Form III to more sophisticated essay writing in Form VI (4th grade).
 Spelling is emphasized from the beginning of Form III, with tests and activities that reinforce the learning and correct spelling of words which become more advanced as the years progress.

-When students move to the Lower Division campus, they get the benefit of being able to worship daily in historic St. John's Church on Orleans Avenue.
+When students move to the Lower School campus, they get the benefit of being able to worship daily in historic St. John's Church on Orleans Avenue.

-When students move to the Lower Division campus, they get the benefit of being able to worship daily in historic St. John's Church on Orleans Avenue.
-On Wednesdays, students, faculty, staff, and parents celebrate a full Eucharist led by the School chaplain.
-On remaining days of the week, the chaplain and Lower Division Head lead a shorter chapel service with hymns, bible readings, and a child-centric, accessible sermon.
+When students move to the Lower School campus, they get the benefit of being able to worship daily in historic St. John's Church on Orleans Avenue.
+On Wednesdays, students, faculty, staff, and parents celebrate a full Eucharist led by the School Chaplain.
+On remaining days of the week, the chaplain and Lower School Head lead a shorter chapel service with hymns, bible readings, and a child-centric, accessible sermon.